Alpine skiing: History

 The ancient origins of skiing can be traced back to prehistoric times in Russia, Finland, Sweden and Norway where varying sizes and shapes of wooden planks were found preserved in peat bogs.
 The word ski is related to the Old Norse word skíð, which means "split piece of wood or firewood."
 Skis were first invented to cross wetlands and marshes in the winter when they froze over.
 Skiing was an integral part of transportation in colder countries for thousands of years.
 In the 1760s, skiing was recorded as being used in military training.
 The Norwegian army held skill competitions involving skiing down slopes, around trees and obstacles while shooting.
 The birth of modern alpine skiing is often dated to the 1850s, and during the late 19th century, skiing was adapted from a method of transportation to a competitive and recreational sport.

+Miners ("forty-niners") in California’s "Lost Sierra" learned to ski from Norwegians.
+They called them "snowshoes" and later "longboards", being 10-14 feet long.
+These "longboard snowshoes" were also used for delivering mail and in the 1850’s in some of the first organized ski races in the western hemisphere, as noted on the Longboard Ski Races Marker.
+Great attention was given to applying "dope" for maximum speed.
+In 1941 a speed over 87 mph was recorded, faster than a champion on modern alpine skis.

 Norwegian legend Sondre Norheim first began the trend of skis with curved sides, and bindings with stiff heel bands made of willow.
 Norheim also introduced the slalom turn style.
 The wooden skis designed by Norheim closely resemble the shape of modern slalom skis.
 Norheim was the champion of the first downhill skiing competition, reportedly held in Oslo, Norway in 1868.
 Norheim impressed spectators when he used the stem christie in Christiania (Oslo) in 1868, the technique was originally called christiania turn (norwegian: christianiasving or kristianiasving) after the city (first printed in 1901 in guidelines for ski jumping).
 The telemark turn was the alternative technique.
 The christiania turn later developed into parallel turn as the standard technique in alpine skiing.